 What inspired you to get involved in the landscaping industry?

-Environmental responsibility, sustainability, carbon footprints and water conservation are the big issues affecting the landscaping industry at the moment.
+Environmental responsibility, sustainability and water conservation are the big issues affecting the landscaping industry at the moment.
 How do you ensure these key factors are incorporated into your work without sacrificing on the overall design and layout of a project?

-Do you think that the scarcity of water in the region has put pressure on landscape architects to create more hardscape with arid desert plants and trees that can withstand the heat?
+Do you think that the scarcity of water in the UAE has put pressure on landscape architects to create more hardscape with arid desert plants and trees that can withstand the heat?